 Lost or stolen - Cal-Tec semi automatic gun with side holster, in Blackshear (Pierce Co.).
 If found please turn into the Blackshear Police Department or call BPD.
-A report has been filed with law enforcement. pd.
+A report has been filed with law report has been med no enforcement. pd.
 6/15-7/6